 Kristyn’s Recipe Tips

-- For a nice, heavy coating, roll the cobs in the cotija.
+- Roll the corn in butter immediately after grilling so it absorbs flavor.
+For a nice, heavy coating, roll the cobs in the cotija.
 You may need extra cheese for full coverage.

-- For extra spice, we like to add red pepper flakes or hot sauce.
+- Adjust chili powder to your preferred spice level.
+For extra spice, we like to add red pepper flakes or hot sauce.

 Ingredients